zandax online course logo

 • Are approachable and your team know they can talk to you

-• Listen carefully to team members' needs
+• Listen carefully to the needs of your team members

 • Act on team members' requests in a way that helps improve performance